valentimarco/Playing-with-CUDA/Introduction/readme.md

 ## Install CUDA
-To install cuda follow the official docs or install cuda from AUR if you are in ArchLinux.
+To install cuda follow the official docs or from AUR if you are in ArchLinux.

 ## List of Fixes